Your rights if an airline or travel company goes bust varies depending on your circumstances.

 PAYING BY DEBIT CARD

 If you have used a debit card, you can submit a chargeback claim within 120 days of the date that your holiday was due to commence.
-This is not a legal requirement by the card providers or banks, although it is worth trying.
+This is not a legal requirement by the card providers or banks and is simply a voluntary scheme.

-Travel insurance policies may cover the failure of a travel firm, although it’s doubtful unless you have specifically requested this.
+Travel insurance policies may cover the failure of a travel firm.
 Check your policy and the small print carefully.

 REGISTERING AS A CREDITOR

-Registering as a creditor is usually a fruitless exercise as you are bottom of the heap when it comes to being paid any monies due.
+Registering as a creditor is usually a fruitless exercise when it comes to being paid any monies due.
+You are literally at the bottom of the priorities for any payments.

 Have you been affected by an airline or travel company going bust?
 If so, what was the outcome?